Priyanka-Rai18/GeeksFiesta_AI-ML_geeky_/README.md

   To clean/process the Data, find count of missing values in each column and describe the dataset.

 ### Step 1 : Importing the required libraries
-    Numpy: It has mathematical functions in it.
-    Pandas: Its purpose is to import and manage the dataset.
-    Matplotlib
-  	Seaborn
-    Scikit learn
-    Scipy

 ### Step 2: Importing the dataset
  The majority of data states are available in.csv format.
 The CSV file format is used to store tabular data in plain text.
 To read a local CSV file as a dataframe, we used the  Pandas library's read_csv function.